Do You Pay Tax On Shipping Cars?

 When You Do Have To Pay Taxes

 If you’re moving that you already own (within the United States), then you do not have to pay taxes on the fees.
-However, if you buy a car and the price is included as part of the purchase price, then the expense is taxable, along with the auto itself.
-The reasoning behind this is that the total expenditure of the auto is taxable and, if hauling is included in that, then it is considered part of the “sale price.”
-This applies to both new and used vehicles so it’s an important thing to keep in mind if you’re buying from out of state and having it hauled to you as part of the total price.
+However, if you buy a car and the price is included as part of the purchase price, the expense and the auto are taxable.
+The reasoning behind this is that the total expenditure of the auto is taxable, and if hauling is included in that, then it is considered part of the “sale price.”
+This applies to both new and used vehicles, so it’s essential to remember if you’re buying from out of state and have it hauled to you as part of the total price.

 When You Can Deduct Costs